Art & Design

 The museum offers a variety of hands-on workshops, mostly relating to glass, and the large park and play area behind the museum will amuse younger members of the family.

 Kotogahama is near to Maji Station, just one station down the Sanin Main Line, and is a wonderful beach with over a kilometer of fine white sand lapped by waves from a turquoise sea, may remind you of a tropical island.

-At the end of the beach, a five-minute walk takes you into a beautiful narrow cove that was the harbor, where silver was once shipped out from the nearby Iwami Ginzan silver mine.
+At the end of the beach, a five-minute walk takes you into a beautiful narrow cove where silver was once shipped out from the nearby Iwami Ginzan silver mine.